U.S. Supreme Court divided over Google’s bid to end Oracle’s Android copyright lawsuit

 A ruling is expected by the end of June.

-(Reporting by Jan Wolfe and Andrew Chung; Editing by Will Dunham)
+(Reporting by Jan Wolfe and Andrew Chung, editing by Will Dunham.)